Peter Ulrich

-Peter Lawrence Ulrich (born 29 August 1958) is a British multi-instrumentalist, songwriter, recording artist and author.
+Peter Lawrence Ulrich (born 29 August 1958) is an English multi-instrumentalist, songwriter, recording artist and author.

 Biography

 He was educated at Vaughan School in West Harrow, Cannon Lane School in Pinner, the John Lyon School in Harrow, and Hatfield Polytechnic, from which he graduated in humanities in 1979.

 A self-taught drummer, he began playing in blues-soul band Mischief on the East London pub and club circuit in the early 1980s.

 In 1982, he met Brendan Perry and Lisa Gerrard on the Isle of Dogs, London and joined Dead Can Dance on drums and percussion and, and the following year was signed with DCD to the 4AD label.

 He played on Dead Can Dance's eponymous first album, the Garden of the Arcane Delights EP, albums Within the Realm of a Dying Sun and Spiritchaser, promo single Sambatiki, and both sessions the band recorded for the BBC Radio 1 John Peel Show.
 He toured with DCD between 1983 and 1990, including the band's first tour of North America.

 During the 1980s, Ulrich also contributed a self-composed percussion piece At First, and Then to the This Mortal Coil album Filigree & Shadow (1986, 4AD), and made cameo appearances on albums by 4AD labelmates The Wolfgang Press and Pieter Nooten & Michael Brook.

 In 1990 he released his first solo recording – a double A-sided 12" vinyl single featuring his songs Taqaharu's Leaving and Evocation which has since become a collector's item.

 Ulrich's first solo album – Pathways and Dawns – was extensively arranged, recorded and produced by Brendan Perry at DCD's Quivvy Church studio in Ireland, and was released on the Projekt label in 1999 (subsequently re-issued in 12" vinyl format on the Infinite Fog label in 2020).
 A review in US magazine Alternative Press dubbed it the album The Beatles might have made had they signed to 4AD instead of Capitol.
 A second solo album followed in 2005 - Enter The Mysterium - released on the City Canyons label, with an SACD format version licensed through the Music & Words label in Europe.